jdcloudcom/en/documentation/Networking/Elastic-IP/Introduction/Benefits.md

-# Features
+# Key Benefits

 ## Complete Elasticity

-* Currently all JD Cloud’s Public IP addresses are Elastic IP addresses.
+Currently all JD Cloud’s Public IP addresses are Elastic IP addresses.
 An Elastic IP address, either from independent application or from a package order with instances, can be associated to or disassociated from a cloud resource at any time.

 ## Multiple Resource Type Support